 Frankfurt airport to be closed for departing passengers during strike

-Frankfurt Airport will be closed to departing passengers on Thursday due to a strike by security staff, a spokesman for the operator Fraport said on Wednesday.
+Germany's busiest airport Frankfurt will be closed to departing passengers on Thursday due to a strike by security staff, a spokesman for the operator said on Wednesday, as public transport is set to be crippled due to widespread industrial action.

+Thursday's closure at Frankfurt comes as trade union verdi has called on ground staff at Germany's national carrier Lufthansa to strike from Wednesday evening in a current wage dispute for around 25,000 employees.

+Train traffic in Germany is also set to come to a halt on Thursday as train drivers at national rail operator Deutsche Bahn have announced plans to strike for 35 hours.

+Wage negotiations for the Lufthansa parent company and the subsidiary Cityline have been held separately.
+In both cases, the union had rejected the respective offers as insufficient.

+While strikes in that labour dispute may still be prevented, many travellers are set to be stranded amid the disruption expected on Thursday and Friday.

-The operator recommends that passengers contact their airlines and said they should not travel to the airport under any circumstances.
+The operator of Frankfurt airport recommended that passengers contact their airlines and said they should not travel to the airport under any circumstances.

-The impact on the flight schedule remained initially unclear.
+The impact of the strikes by ground and security staff on the flight schedule remained initially unclear.
 So far, planes are still expected to land and passengers on incoming flights should be able to change at Frankfurt, Germany's largest airport.

 Originally, 1,170 departures and arrivals with around 160,000 passengers on board were planned for Thursday.
 Which connections are cancelled is a matter for the respective airline, an airport spokesman said.